PostHog/posthog.com/contents/tutorials/migrate-eu-cloud.md

 The first step in migrating to EU Cloud is having an EU Cloud PostHog instance.
 Even if you have an existing PostHog Cloud instance, you need to create a new one.
 It is not possible (right now) to change your account between US Cloud (all cloud instances before this launch) or self-hosting and EU Cloud.
 Instead, you must create a new account and then migrate data to the new account.

 > **Note:** You'll need to manually recreate your insights, dashboards, feature flags, and other non-event data in EU Cloud.
 These won’t be migrated over from your US Cloud or self-hosted instance.
-Only events, persons, and other data derived from events is migrated through this process.
+Only events, persons, and other data derived from events are migrated through this process.

 To start with EU Cloud, you can go to the [cloud signup page](https://app.posthog.com/signup), enter your details, and be sure to select European Union as your data region.